danferth/print-db/README.md

 - ~~redo the login backend for better security, as of now not hashing the passwords (big no no)~~
 - ~~create admin column in db~~
 - ~~create admin page for adding new users~~
+- make `head` an `include` and not static for easy maintenance of multiple pages
+- add favicon support
+- make responsive
 - refine `install.php` with beter error reporting